SunsetFi/simply-openapi/packages/controllers/docs/dev/creating-express-routes.md

 ### Express Middleware

 Express middleware can be adapted into the @simply-openapi/controllers middleware ecosystem using the `convertExpressMiddleware` function.

-Note that this only supports standard request middleware; error handling middleware is not supported, and should instead be added to your express application or to the returned router.
+The `convertExpressMiddleware` function expects a function that is either an express handler, or an express error handler.
+Like the `use` function of express, this converter identifies which one you pass it based on the value of `arguments.length` of the function:

+- 4 arguments indicates an error handler.
+This will be invoked if further middleware or your method handler throws an error.
+It is assumed that your express middleware will handle the error and send a response, so the resulting handler middleware will return undefined.
+- 3 arguments indicates a standard express handler middleware.
+It will be invoked, and the handler middleware chain will resume when the express middleware calls `next()`.

+Note that in practice, error handler middleware will not be called for OpenAPI-driven validation errors due to the position in which user supplied handler middleware are inserted into the chain.
+It is strongly recommended that all error handling be added at the router or express app level.

 ```typescript
 import {